Should I call to report a child at risk?

 I've made a report about one child in the family.
 What happens to the siblings?

-Whenever FACS responds to a report it must also consider the immediate safety, welfare and wellbeing of any other children or young people living in the same home, and take appropriate action.
+Whenever DCJ responds to a report it must also consider the immediate safety, welfare and wellbeing of any other children or young people living in the same home, and take appropriate action.
 This applies to all other children and young people in the home, not just brothers and sisters.

 Can I make an anonymous report?